 |• indigenous cultural affairs||• media, communications or publishing|

 |• Federal, State or local government||• nature-based recreation, education, citizen science|

 |• business, finance or accounting||• rural or non-metropolitan background.|

 A successful Executive member will display and exercise the following qualities:

 - passion for nature

 - openness to fresh perspectives

 Prior working knowledge of NPA gained through involvement with a member group, branch committee or the State Council is highly desirable but by no means essential.

 Attendance at Executive meetings

 The Executive meets 8 times per year (approximately every 6 weeks) between February and early December, generally on Thursday evenings.
-Meetings are currently being conducted on-line via Zoom due to the covid pandemic.
-If in-person meetings are resumed, they will be held in Sydney, but members residing outside the Sydney Region will be able to attend online.
-Costs incurred in attending meetings are at your own expense.
+Meetings are held online via Zoom

 Attendance at State Council meetings